green-code-initiative/ecoCode-common/doc/INSTALL.md

 Howto create a release (core-contributor rights needed)
 ----------------------

-1. IF the new release wanted is a major or minor version (`X` or `Y` in `X.Y.Z`)
+1. *new version process* : IF the new release wanted is a major or minor version (`X` or `Y` in `X.Y.Z`)
-   1. THEN modify the old version to the new version in all XML files (with a find/replace)
+   1. THEN modify the old version to the new version in all XML/YML files (with a find/replace)
    2. ELSE the new corrective version (`Z` in `X.Y.Z`) will be automatic
-2. add release notes in `CHANGELOG.md` file for next release
+2. `CHANGELOG.md` : add release notes for next release
     1. Replace `Unreleased` title with the new version like `Release X.Y.Z` and the date
         1. ... where `X.Y.Z` is the new release
         2. ... follow others examples